-Current Filter Strings Current Filter Strings The list contains the current list of items to block.
-To add to the list, use the "Add" option below.
-To delete an entry, select it and click Delete button.
-To delete all entries, click the Delete All button.
+Current Filter The list contains the current list of items to block.
+Strings • To add to the list, use the "Add" option below. • To delete an entry, select it and click Delete button. • To delete all entries, click the Delete All button.
 Add Filter String To add to the current list, type the word or domain name you want to block into the field provided, then click the Add button.
 Filter strings should be as specific as possible.
 Otherwise, you may block access to many more sites than intended.
-Trusted PC Allow this PC to Enable this to allow one computer to have unrestricted access to the Internet.
+Trusted PC Allow this PC Enable this to allow one computer to have unrestricted access to the Internet.
 For this PC, the URL filter will be ignored.
 If enabled, you must select the PC to be the trusted PC.
-Trusted PC Enter the PC to be the Trusted PC.
+Select the PC to be the Trusted PC.